 Projects must be located in or serve residents of a Priority Funding Area.

 Visit GIVE Maryland for information on specific projects in your community funded by Community Investment Tax Credits and how you can donate to nonprofits that have available tax credits.

-Individuals and businesses making donations are required to complete a simple two-page form and submit it to the nonprofit organization receiving the contribution, along with documentation of the value of the contribution.
-Individuals or businesses that wish to donate real property must contact the Maryland Department of Housing and Community Development’s Community Investment Tax Credit Program for approval prior to making the donation.
+Individuals and businesses making donations are required to obtain from the nonprofit a Donor Waiver Form, complete and submit it to the nonprofit organization receiving the contribution, along with documentation of the value of the contribution.
+Individuals or businesses that wish to donate real property must contact the nonprofit and the Maryland Department of Housing and Community Development’s Community Investment Tax Credit Program for approval prior to making the donation.

 GIVE Maryland provides an opportunity for individual donors to connect directly with nonprofits that have available tax credits.
 Search by county for a nonprofit organization working in your community to give.

 Businesses: Any entity that conducts a trade or business in the State and is subject to: the State income tax on individuals or corporations; the public service company franchise tax or the insurance premiums tax.
 These types of entities generally include corporations, public utility companies, insurance companies, financial institutions, S corporations, partnerships, sole proprietorships and limited liability corporations.

 Individuals: An individual is a natural person or fiduciary having personal tax liability in the State of Maryland.

 Individuals and businesses that make charitable contributions benefit by:

 The following information may be useful to both individuals and businesses making contributions, as well as nonprofit participants in the Community Investment Tax Credit program.
 This information is for reference only and any individual or business contemplating making a contribution, that has questions about their specific tax advantages, is encouraged to consult with their accountant or tax professional.